daronphang/programming-resources/computer-science/data-structures/graphs/shortest-paths/bellman-ford.md

 Solves single-source shortest-paths problem in the general case in which edges can have negative weight.
 Is simple and has the further benefit of detecting whether a negative-weight cycle is reachable from the source by returning a boolean value.
 If there is such cycle, the algorithm indicates that no solution exists.
 Has time complexity of O(VE).

-Uses dynamic programming to solve the problem in bottom-up manner i.e. first calculcates the shortest distances which have at-most one edge in the path, then it calculcates the shortest path with at-most two edges, and etc.
+Uses dynamic programming to solve the problem in bottom-up manner i.e. first calculates the shortest distances which have at-most one edge in the path, then it calculates the shortest path with at-most two edges, and etc.

 ## Algorithm